 Uganda’s best wildlife parks are a perfect fit for an authentic wildlife safari in Africa to see the Big Five and many more animals.
 Uganda has 10 National Parks all open to international and domestic travelers all year round.
 Uganda also referred to as the Pearl of Africa is such a medley of wonders in the wild as it is home to several savannah wildlife species and numerous primates.
-For a great Uganda wildlife tour experience, here are Uganda’s best wildlife parks or the best places to visit in Uganda 2022.
+For a great Uganda wildlife tour experience, here are Uganda’s best wildlife parks or the best places to visit in Uganda in 2024.

 Murchison Falls National Park is a perfect Uganda safari park popularly visited by many visitors each year because it’s very accessible from the country’s capital – Kampala.
 The park is crossed by the Nile River that forms the mighty Murchison Falls.
 The falls and the wildlife in the park, make it such an interesting place to tour.
-The park is home to the African big four which include Buffaloes, Leopards, Lions, and Elephants.
+The park is home to the African Big Four which include Buffaloes, Leopards, Lions, and Elephants.

 The park is part of the Murchison Falls Conservation area which is also home to the popular Murchison Falls from which it borrows its name.
 There are 76 mammal species, including giraffes, elephants, lions, leopards, spotted hyenas, kobs, bushbucks, waterbucks, oribi, jackals, and many more that can be seen in the park.
 The list of birds counts 450 species making it a good Uganda birding safari spot.

-Activities in Murchison Falls National Park include a Launch trip from Paraa along the river Nile up to the Murchison Falls (17 km); a hike to “top of the falls”, to see closer from the top the spectacular Murchison Falls; Game drives North of river Nile and at Lake Albert Delta (Buligi, Albert and Queen’s tracks); Sportfishing (Nile Perch and tiger fish), on the river Nile above and below the Fall and bird watching.
+Activities in Murchison Falls National Park include a Launch trip from Paraa along the river Nile up to the Murchison Falls (17 km); a hike to the “top of the falls”, to see closer from the top spectacular Murchison Falls; Game drives North of river Nile and at Lake Albert Delta (Buligi, Albert and Queen’s tracks); Sportfishing (Nile Perch and tiger fish), on the river Nile above and below the Fall and bird watching.

 Bwindi Impenetrable National Park is one of the two gorilla habitats in Uganda.
-Many tourists prefer to trek gorillas in the park during Uganda gorilla tracking safaris because of not only the amazing experience but the ambiance and whole liveliness in the jungle.
+Many tourists prefer to trek gorillas in the park during Uganda gorilla tracking safaris because of not only the amazing experience but also the ambiance and liveliness in the jungle.
 Situated in southwestern Uganda, the Bwindi forest is a perfect gorilla trekking.

 Bwindi forest is located in southwestern Uganda and is home to about 19 habituated gorilla families.
 These gorilla families are safe for gorilla trekking and are allocated in the four sectors of the park.
 A visit to Bwindi is one of the best options for a Uganda safari for a great jungle experience.